Geoblock/FermiPS/README.md

 # Tetragraph
-The software to construct a tetrahedral network for known coordinates of stars
+Software for constructing a tetrahedral network for known coordinates of stars near the Sun